simon-cg/simon-cg/README.md

 ### Hi there, I'm Simon 👋

 - 🔭 I’m currently working on ...
 [ZunderZump]
-- 🌱 I’m currently learning ...
-SVG
+- 🌱 I’m currently learning ... c2c payments integration
 - 👯 I’m looking to collaborate on ... open source projects
 - 💬 Ask me about ... anything
-- 📫 How to reach me: ... cartergrahamsimon@gmail.com
+- 📫 How to reach me: ... `carter graham simon at gmail dot com`
 - ⚡ Fun fact: ...
 I have sumo-wrestled with [Akebono]

 ### Connect: